Low Slope

 Because multiple layers are in a built-up installation, there’s less risk of applicator error impacting the system’s integrity.
 Each successive layer helps cover any potential mistakes in installing the preceding layer.

-Master Certified Status
+Master Certified by

 Approved Applicator Status